spencersharp2010/Pipe-Network/README.md

 Please note that you must clone using the --recursive flag.
 This ensures the linear algebra libraries are properly cloned as well.
+Also, note that the input.txt file should be located in the build folder.